intel/webml-polyfill/examples/object_detection/README.md

-WebML SSD MobileNet Sample
+WebML Object Detection Sample
 ======
-This sample loads SSD MobileNet model trained by COCO in TensorFlow Lite format, constructs and inferences it by WebML API.
+This sample loads Object Detection models trained by COCO in TensorFlow Lite format, constructs and inferences it by WebML API.

 Download Model
 -----------